NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 .. describe:: type (mandatory)

-	This must be set to `mrt-in` for this type of connector.
+	This must be set to `mrt-file-in` for this type of connector.

 .. describe:: filename (mandatory)